Worship Assembly Updates

-We will continue to have the livestream links available each week.
-Those links will be posted above this message on Saturday.
+We will continue to have the live stream links available each week for worship assembly and auditorium classes on Sunday and Wednesday.
+Those links will be posted above this message on Saturday, for Sunday services and Wednesday morning for that evening's service.
+Replays are also available.
+Contact us if you need a link to a replay.
 May God bless and keep you all as we strive to find a sensible way to come together and remain safe.

 Psalm 133:1 “Behold, how good and how pleasant it is for brethren to dwell together in unity!”